-In “one of the most unusual” (Pittsburgh Daily Post, March 4, 1924) murder cases in Allegheny County history, Warren Scott killed his wife, Frances King, by severing an artery near her vagina with the claw end of a hammer in their Franklin Way, Hill District home on September 18, 1923.
+In “one of the most unusual” (Pittsburgh Daily Post, March 4, 1924) murder cases in Allegheny County history, Warren Scott killed his wife, Frances King Scott, by severing an artery near her vagina with the claw end of a hammer in their Franklin Way, Hill District home on September 18, 1923.

-The couple, who had come to Pittsburgh from Virginia, had been quarreling when King threatened to call the police.
-Scott responded by beating her, knocking her unconscious, and disemboweling her.
+The couple, who had come to Pittsburgh from Virginia, had been quarreling when Frances Scott threatened to call the police.
+Warren Scott responded by beating her, knocking her unconscious, and disemboweling her.
 She bled to death.
 He then barricaded himself in the house.
 Police forced entry and arrested him.

 Scott was convicted of first-degree murder on March 5, 1924, after his defense of intoxication was rejected.
 On May 28, 1924, he was sentenced to die in the electric chair.

 Despite the unusual circumstances of the crime, the marginal statuses of the defendant and victim limited the newspaper coverage to mostly single paragraph articles.
-There is little information available to provide a fuller picture of the lives of Scott and King, their relationship, or King’s death.
+There is little information available to provide a fuller picture of the lives of the Scotts, their relationship, or Frances Scott’s death.